Azure Serial Console for Linux

 Your VM or virtual machine scale set instance must use the resource management deployment model.
 Classic deployments aren't supported.

 Your VM or virtual machine scale set instance must have a password-based user.
 You can create one with the reset password function of the VM access extension.
-Select Reset password from the Support + troubleshooting section.
+Select Reset password from the Help section.

 Your VM or virtual machine scale set instance must have boot diagnostics enabled.